 What are we doing about it?

-We want to halt the growth of Dangerous Drugs Networks, also referred to as County Lines, whose presence increases the level of extreme violence we see in the county.
+We want to halt the growth of County Line gangs, also referred to as Dangerous Drugs Networks, whose presence increases the level of extreme violence we see in the county.
 We are working hard with colleagues and partner agencies, both within Gloucestershire and the wider South West, as well as the National Crime Agency (NCA).

-Partner agencies include mental health providers, substance misuse and rehabilitation centres, housing associations and schools to educate our county residents on the realities of DDNs.
+Partner agencies include mental health providers, substance misuse and rehabilitation centres, housing associations and schools to educate our county residents on the realities of County Line gangs.

 Help and advice:

 Help and support for victims of drug gangs

 - 0808 281 0112